Join us on a social ride

 As a minimum, the main ‘rules’ of riding should be:

-- Hold the wheel in front, at a safe distance and avoid braking sharply
+- Stay reasonably close to the wheel in front, but at a safe distance and avoid braking sharply

 - Point to or call out potholes or other obstructions, communicate with the riders